williammetcalf/twitch-firebase/README.md

 # Twitch + Firebase Authentication Demo

-This project is a minimal demonstration of how to setup Firebase authentication using Twitch.tv as a custom auth provider (although the same concept should work with any standard OAuth2.0 auth provider).
+This project is a minimal demonstration of how to setup Firebase authentication using Twitch.tv as a custom auth provider.
+It is created using React and Firebase Cloud Functions, but could be done with any set of frontend/backend technologies/tools.
+You could also easily swap out Twitch for any other Oauth provider.

+Firebase comes with a handleful of third-party authenticion options built in, but it also provides a `.signInWithCustomToken()` option which can be paired with `admin.createCustomToken()`.
+Using these functions, you can easily use any OAuth2 provider you want as for Firebase Authentication.

+## Overview

+The general flow you can follow to accomplish this is:

+- Start the oauth process in your application, get the auth `code`
+- Complete the oauth process server side, and use the access token to obtain the user's unique id
+- Translate the user's unique ID to some sort of Firebase user id (this is arbitrary, it just needs to be unique and repeatable for the user.
+For Twitch, I'm just doing `twitch:<twitch user id>`)
+- If there is no Firebase user with that ID, create one
+- Generate a custom access token with `admin.createCustomToken(<firebase user id>)`, return the token to the client
+- On the client, do `firebase.auth().signInWithCustomToken(<token>)`

 ## Local Setup